How do I change my child support payments?

 How do I pay child support?

 The order will provide the means by which you must pay court ordered child support.
 This is typically done through the Texas Office of the Attorney General.
-Click here to go to the Texas Attorney General’s website and instructions on paying child support online.
+Visit the Texas Attorney General’s website for instructions on paying child support online.

 How do I get my child support after it is paid to the state agency?

 The Texas Office of the Attorney General provides for direct deposit into an obligee’s account.
-Click here for the Attorney General’s instructions and form to set up a direct deposit, please visit the Attorney General’s site.
+For instructions on how to set up a direct deposit, please visit the Attorney General’s site.